-In response to this ongoing public health emergency, researchers at Johns Hopkins University (JHU), Maryland, US, have created an online dashboard to track the spread of the virus across the globe.
+In response to this ongoing public health emergency, researchers at Johns Hopkins University (JHU), Maryland, US, created an online dashboard in January 2020 to track the spread of the virus across the globe.
 You can bookmark this map to see live coronavirus updates.

 How coronavirus spreads